 Continuous Feedback: Games provide feedback for every single action the player does.
 Gamers expect this continuous feedback to learn and plan subsequent action.
 Contrast this with feedback in schools, where much of the feedback is given in the form of a test score or essay grade long after the student completed the activity.

 Embrace Failure: Games provide a safe space in which it’s perfectly acceptable – and sometimes even desirable – to fail in order to learn.
-Gamers know that “failing forward” is a good thing and allows them to feel secure to take more risks.
-In traditional education, high-stakes tests make for stressful spaces in which failing is the worst case scenario.
+Gamers know that “failing forward” is a good thing that allows them to feel secure to experiment, take more risks, and then learn from the experience to constantly iterate to achieve their goals.
+In contrast, in traditional education, high-stakes tests make for stressful spaces in which failing is the worst case scenario.

 Just-In-Time Learning: In traditional schooling, content is presented in the form of textbooks or lectures followed by an activity (test, report, etc.) to assess student understanding of the content.
 In games, content is presented together with the activity in a just-in-time fashion so that players are learning as they are playing, not before they play.
 Similarly, if players get stuck at some point, they will just go online to figure out the solution to the specific problem in just-in-time learning manner.